ABhole2025/fa25-portfolio-ABhole2025/_projects/torque_wrench.md

 This code let me input the parameters of the chosen design and tweak it, while adding extra condtions, such as keeping handle deflection less than 2% of the length from the center of the drive to the end where load is applied.

-After this proocess of iteration and tweaking, this was my final design:
+After this process of iteration and tweaking, this was my final design:

 <pre style="color:#9199cc;">
 ===== FINAL RESULTS (AISI A2 Tool Steel) =====